Executive Director of Nursing: Maureen O’Reilly

 - Two-four years of the same foreign language

 - Minimum high school recalculated GPA of 2.75

 - Minimum SAT of 1000/ ACT of 18

 A candidate for admission to the nursing program is considered individually by the committee on admissions and must meet all college requirements.
 The high school transcript must show that the student has completed at least 10 of a total 16 units in the following areas: English, Mathematics, language, social, physical and biological sciences.
 A college preparatory chemistry course is required.
 The minimum mathematics requirement must include Algebra I & II and Geometry.

 Personal Qualifications: Personal qualities, such as maturity, sense of responsibility, emotional stability, integrity, respect for others, and moral character determine to a great degree whether a student will be successful in the field of nursing.
 Health status must meet all requirements of the nursing program.
-All students are required to have a criminal background check as part of the admission process.
+All students are required to have a criminal background check by July 1st as part of the admission process.